yuzhenqin90/yuzhenqin90.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023-11-06 15:59:00-0400
+date: 2024-03-25 15:59:00-0400
 inline: true
 related_posts: false
 ---

-Our paper "Vibrational Stabilization of Cluster Synchronization in Oscillator Networks" has been accepted to IEEE Open Journal of Control Systems ([HTML](https://ieeexplore.ieee.org/abstract/document/10313029)).
+We submitted our paper "Analytical Characterization of Epileptic Dynamics in a Bistable System" to IEEE CDC 2024.